John H. Shaffer

 On December 3, 1970, he testified to Congress about aviation safety.

-Following his retirement from the FAA, Shaffer was involved in a debate over the use of microwave landing systems in civil aviation and which country's industry should be awarded a contract for construction of the equipment: the U.S., U.K., or Germany.
+Following his retirement from the FAA, Shaffer was involved in a debate over the use of microwave landing systems in civil aviation and which country's industry should be awarded a contract for construction of the equipment: the US, UK, or Germany.
 Shaffer himself agreed with British assessments that the American manufactured MLS system was inferior and poorly tested.